The Best Things to do in Inverness

 I spent many a Saturday Afternoon in Inverness Museum as a child, partly due to the free admission and the too many school holidays.
 Often, we would walk round the stuffed animals and I would secretly be bricking it in case they weren’t stuffed and tried to eat me.
 This wasn’t helped by my dad jumping out on me when I was within two metres of one.

 This is a lovely museum split over two floors and is an absolute delight to those interested in Scottish history, particularly the geographical formations of the Highland rock and the struggles faced during Pictish age.

 There are many Pictish and Jacobite artefacts in the museum that are really old and in turn, really cool.
-Prepare to learn all about the Battle of Culloden, the Jacobite Rebellion and the questionable legend that is Bonnie Prince Charlie.
+Prepare to learn all about the Battle of Culloden, the Jacobite Risings and the questionable legend that is Bonnie Prince Charlie.
 You may find other Inverness points of interest in the museum.
 Outlander fans may as well set up camp, although I would advise against this as there are closing times in practice and you may get arrested.
 Hey, if you do get arrested, you might get to see the inside of Inverness Castle.
 Always a glass half full kinda gal.

 Did I mention that they have a dress up section?
 Never mind the kids, the adults absolutely must get involved.
 There has been many a time that I have inappropriately made the children wait in line while I dressed up in the tartan plaid and loved every second of it.

 There are two galleries located on the first floor that run a serious of temporary exhibitions all year round, showcasing all kinds of local and yonder talent.
 A little bit of something for everyone.
 Who knows?
 You may see the next Mona Lisa.

 Culloden Visitor Centre